alasdairkeyes/nagios-plugin-check_btc_miner/README.md

 ```

 # Future Work
-- Support for other miners such as cpuminer and cgminer
+- Support for other miners such as cpuminer
 - Create check for average hash rates

 # Site